wtg/shuttletracker/README.md

       export GOPATH
       PATH=$PATH:$GOPATH/bin # Add GOPATH/bin to PATH for scripting
      ```
-   * Then press escape, then press ':wq' and enter.
+   * Then press escape, then press `:wq` and enter.
    * Type command in the terminal `source ~/.bashrc`
 3. Run `go get github.com/wtg/shuttletracker`
 4. Install `govendor`  by running `go get -u github.com/kardianos/govendor`
 5. Switch to the Shuttle Tracker directory (`$GOPATH/src/github.com/wtg/shuttletracker`)
 6. Run `govendor sync`
-7. Ensure you have MongoDB installed.
+7. Ensure you have MongoDB installed:
    * `sudo apt-get install mongodb`
-8. Rename `conf.json.sample` to `conf.json`
+8. Rename `conf.json.sample` to `conf.json`:
    * `mv conf.json.sample conf.json`
 9. Edit conf.json with the following: `nano conf.json`
    * `DataFeed`: API with tracking information from iTrak...
 For RPI, this is a unique API URL that we can get data from.
 It's currently private, and we will only share it with authorized members for now.
    * `UpdateInterval`: Number of seconds between each request to the data feed